-(78 days) F-1 hybrid.
-For a smaller more-marketable alternative to Orangeglo, grow Orchid.
+Citrullus lanatus (78 days) F-1 hybrid.
+A smaller more-marketable alternative to Orangeglo.
 Orchid provides reliable early production of refined 6–8 lb oblong fruits with bright orange flesh, crisp texture and super sweet floral flavor and not a hint of the hollow heart that can plague orange-fleshed watermelons.
 Medium light green rind with dark green striping.
 Ripened Aug.
 29, 2013, for trials manager Heron Breen from a late June 12 transplanting.
 CR’s, started later in 2014, ripened mid-September, checking in at 8.25 lb, the best he had grown in eight years at Colrain in watermelon-averse sandy loam. ③

 1024 Orange Orchid